Anmol-Singh-Jaggi/blog/blog/published/07_Accidentally_removed_Linux_Swap_partition_from_Windows/07_Accidentally_removed_Linux_Swap_partition_from_Windows.md

 So I opened [*Disk Management*](http://imgur.com/YZrlG8i) in order to format it.

-But since Windows *Disk Management* shows *ext4* partitions and unformatted partitions [without any labels](http://imgur.com/OEIPvze), I somehow deleted both the pen-drive as well as my Linux swap partitions (and got a direct nomination for the *Most absent-minded person ever* award).
+But since Windows *Disk Management* shows *ext4* partitions and unformatted partitions [without any labels](http://imgur.com/OEIPvze), I somehow deleted both, the pen-drive as well as my Linux swap partitions (and got a direct nomination for the *Most absent-minded person ever* award).

 I thought to myself: *"This shouldn't be that big of a problem.
 Swap space is anyway just required for paging and hibernation, which are not critical for the functioning of an OS; I'll just boot into Ubuntu and reformat the Swap partition correctly."*